-- 5.SP4.1 Explain probable causes and effects of events and developments in United States history from the revolutionary period to the rise of industry and urbanization. - Events include but are not limited to the American Revolution, Constitutional Convention, Civil War, Reconstruction, westward expansion, industrialism, and urbanization

-- 5.SP4.2 Use evidence to develop a claim about the past. - 5.SP4.3 Summarize the central claim in a secondary source. work of history.
+- 5.SP4.1 Explain probable causes and effects of events and developments in United States history from the revolutionary period to the rise of industry and urbanization. - Events include but are not limited to the American Revolution, Constitutional Convention, Civil War, Reconstruction, westward expansion, industrialism, and urbanization - 5.SP4.2 Use evidence to develop a claim about the past. - 5.SP4.3 Summarize the central claim in a secondary source.

-- 5.C2.1 Explain how a democracy relies on people's responsible participation-and draw implications for how individuals should participate within the context of key historical events pre-American Revolution to Industrialization. - Key concepts include but are not limited to volunteerism, joining associations and groups, joining political parties, using the First Amendment (free speech, religion, press, assembly, petition), censorship, voting in elections, running for office, working on campaigns, bringing cases to court, civil disobedience, protest movements, and serving in the military - Choose examples from historical events during the period studied to illustrate this standard such as the work of the abolitionist movement to abolish slavery
+- 5.C2.1 Explain how a republic relies on people's responsible participation within the context of key historical events pre-American Revolution to Industrialization. - Key concepts include but are not limited to volunteerism, joining associations and groups, joining political parties, using the First Amendment (free speech, religion, press, assembly, petition), censorship, voting in elections, running for office, working on campaigns, bringing cases to court, civil disobedience, protest movements, and serving in the military